open-iscsi/targetd/README.md

     block_pools: [vg-targetd/thin_pool, vg-targetd-too/thin_pool]
     fs_pools: [/mnt/btrfs]

+    portal_addresses: ["192.168.0.10"]

 targetd defaults to using the "vg-targetd/thin_pool" volume group and thin pool logical volume, and username 'admin'.
 The admin password does not have a default -- each installation must set it.
+Use the portal_addresses parameter to set explicit addresses that LIO should direct iSCSI connections to, this is useful if you are using a proxy such that LIO cannot correctly detect the public address (e.g. a Kubernetes service).
+The default behavior is to listen on all addresses (0.0.0.0).

 Then, in the root of the source directory, do the following as root:
 ```bash